Getting to campus - Wintec bus subsidy

-The rules for student parking and the procedure for obtaining a parking permit are outlined in Wintec’s Parking Management Policy.
-Please read these so you know the rules and avoid being fined, or your vehicle being towed away or clamped at your expense.
+The rules for student parking and the procedure for obtaining a parking permit are outlined in the Wintec Parking Management Policy.
+Please read the rules to avoid being fined, having your vehicle towed away or clamped at your expense.

-Students may not park in areas marked ‘reserved, ‘courier’, ‘disability’, ‘Kaumātua’, ‘doctor’, ‘loading zone’ or any other reserved space.
-Students may not park in areas marked ‘visitor’ during business hours.
+Students can not park in areas marked ‘reserved', ‘courier’, ‘disability’, ‘Kaumātua’, ‘doctor’, ‘loading zone’ or any other reserved space.
+Students also can not park in areas marked ‘visitor' during business hours.

 Please drive carefully and with consideration for others when parking.
 The speed limit is 20km/h at all times.
-Be on the lookout for pedestrians and keep noise levels (e.g. stereos, motors etc.) to a minimum to avoid disturbing other students, staff and residents.
+Be on the lookout for pedestrians and keep noise levels (eg stereos, motors) to a minimum to avoid disturbing other students, staff and residents.

 Frequently asked questions

-Can I get a permit for my other car?
+Can I get a permit for a second car?

-Some students may require an additional permit for a second vehicle.
-A fee of $5.00 will be charged for additional permits.
-If you have more than one permitted vehicle, you can only park one of these vehicles on the campus at any one time.
+Yes, some students may require an additional permit for a second vehicle.
+Apply following the same process, however, please note you can only park one of these vehicles on the campus at any one time.